flagbyte-art/flagbyte/README.md

   <img src="flagbyte_logo.png" alt="FlagByte Logo" width="200"/>
 </p>

-# FlagByte - Pixel Flag as Net Art
+# FlagByte - A Flag as Net Art

 One pixel per day for 365 days.
 The Palestinian flag in slow construction.
 You can check all the progress of this project on <a href="https://www.instagram.com/flagbyte_palestine/" target="_blank">Instagram</a>